 Up to 23% of Americans don’t meet the recommended daily potassium intake already — but it may be even more critical to watch this mineral when you’re on a ketogenic diet[*].

 Potassium is the third most abundant mineral found in your body, but more importantly, it’s one of the major electrolytes along with sodium, calcium, chloride, and magnesium.

 Electrolytes are important chemicals your cells require to function.

 Electrolytes have their hands in activities such as[*]:

 Potassium, specifically, is involved in what’s known as the “sodium-potassium pump”.

-- Allows messages to be delivered along your nerves
+- Allows messages to be delivered along your nerves by conducting voltage (electricity)

 Signs you don’t have enough potassium in your diet include:

 - High blood pressure (a.k.a. hypertension)